PipedreamHQ/pipedream/components/social_intents/README.md

 <br/>

-### Now you will received the events on your new created source!!! 🎉
+### Now you will receive the events on your new created source!!! 🎉